Tantric (band): The End Begins (2007–2008)

-The previous project Tantric III was shelved.
 The newly assembled second lineup of Tantric recorded ten new songs and a revamped version of "The One" featuring Kevin Martin of Candlebox.
 The End Begins was released as the band's third album on April 22, 2008, continuing the style of post-grunge.
 The lead single was "Down and Out".
 On January 13, 2009, the band released a digital deluxe edition with an acoustic version of "Down and Out" and a new version of "Fall Down".

 Mind Control (2009–2013)

 After touring in support of The End Begins, drummer Kevin Miller departed and was replaced by Richie Monica.
 On March 9, 2009, Tantric announced the recording of their fourth album.
-Mind Control was released on August 4, 2009 and marked the dismissal of producer Toby Wright in favor of former touring Creed bassist Brett Hestla.
+Mind Control was released on August 4, 2009, and marked the dismissal of producer Toby Wright in favor of former touring Creed bassist Brett Hestla.
 Though spawning two singles "Mind Control" and "Coming Undone" the album lacked success and did not fare as well as their previous albums.
 "Coming Undone" peaked at number 31 on the US Mainstream Rock charts.
 Mind Control would be Tantric's last album on their label Silent Majority Group.

 Tantric embarked on a Fall 2009 tour supporting Shinedown, which lasted September through November.

-On November 23, 2010, Hugo Ferreira released a cover of the Christmas song "Carol of the Bells" digitally in the iTunes Store, making it the first and only time to date that Ferreira released music under his name and not Tantric's.
+On November 23, 2010, lead singer Hugo Ferreira released a cover of the Christmas song "Carol of the Bells" digitally in the iTunes Store, making it the first and only time to date that Ferreira released music under his name and not Tantric's.

 Tantric remained relatively quiet from the fall of 2010 throughout the first half of 2013, Ferreira announced in late 2010 that he had started gearing to start writing and recording for a new album.
 The lineup changed consistently throughout that timeframe, but Ferreira did recruit members to play with him to keep Tantric touring.